ballardtj/ballardtj.github.io/_posts/2025-04-01-parenthood-career-earning.md

 The bottom line is to proactively counteract the loss of visibility and opportunities that often hits new mothers.
 By intentionally supporting their career growth (through training, clear paths to promotion, and fair pay reviews), employers can mitigate the long-term wage penalty these women would otherwise face.

-From a policy perspective, the findings underscore that achieving gender pay equity will require systemic changes.
-Paid parental leave is important, but it's only one piece.
-Broadly accessible childcare, flexible work cultures, and legal protections against caregiver discrimination are all necessary.
+From a policy perspective, the findings highlight that achieving gender pay equity will require systemic changes.
+Paid parental leave, broadly accessible childcare, flexible work cultures, and legal protections against caregiver discrimination are all important.
 The fact that women earn significantly less than men after having children is not just a family issue – it's a productivity and talent issue for businesses, and an economic issue for society.
-Bridging this gap could unlock higher workforce participation and reduce attrition of skilled women.
+Bridging this gap is important for achieving higher workforce participation and reduced attrition of skilled women.

 ## Next Steps